birkhoffkiki/GPFM/README.md

 ![main_figure](docs/main_figure.png)
 ## TODO List
 - [ ] Huggingface lib is under preparing
-- [ ] Downstream tasks are under preparing

 # How to use GPFM as feature extractor
 ## Only using Feature extractor